 2nd Lt.
 Edward Garfield Winger was born February 4, 1921, in Eau Claire, Wisconsin, to Bernhardt Winger & Grace Wilber-Winger.
-In 1924, his mother filed for and divorced his father.
+In 1924, his mother filed for and divorced his father who had moved to California.
 It is known that his mother married Roy Perry and his mother, Ed, and his brother, Richard, moved to 119 South 6th Avenue in Maywood, Illinois.
 From his mother’s second marriage, he became the half-brother of Esther and Marshall Perry.
 He graduated from Proviso Township High School on May 26, 1939.

 In 1937, while he was still in high school, Ed joined the Illinois National Guard’s 33rd Tank Company.
 After high school, he worked as a clerk for the Northern Illinois Public Service Company.
 In October 1940, he re-enlisted in the tank company as it prepared for federal duty.
 During his time in the company, he rose in rank and was a staff sergeant when the company was federalized.
 On November 28, the company arrived at Fort Knox, Kentucky,